Planets express the seven rays

 - Vulcan in esoteric astrology

 - it is extremely unlikely that a significant undiscovered physical planet exists between Mercury and the Sun, although smaller ‘Vulcanoid’ bodies may exist, composed of material from the very early solar system.
 Some esoteric astrologers argue that Vulcan exists only on etheric levels, but—once again—the importance of Vulcan is symbolic, and emerges once its association with certain areas of esoteric astrology become clear.
-The only ephemeris for Vulcan is based on unconfirmed and brief sightings of a disc passing across the Sun.
+The only ephemeris for Vulcan is based on unconfirmed, brief sightings of a disc passing across the Sun.

 Aspects between planets